clockback/songbook/README.md

 Do you like flamingos?
 I most certainly do not...

-Chorus

 	No I don't like flamingos,
 	I don't like them one jot,
 	They cause me so much trouble,
 	Yes I despise them such a lot...

 This is the second verse,
 It's no better than the first,